Please see attached link to the current Manning Clark House Rules of Association

 Justice Michael Kirby was appointed to the Court in February 1996.
 He has held numerous national and international positions including on the Board of CSIRO, as President of the Court of Appeal of Solomon Islands, as UN Special Representative in Cambodia and as President of the International Commission of Jurists.
 In 1991 he was appointed a Companion in the General Division of the Order of Australia.
 Justice Kirby delivered the second Manning Clark annual Lecture in 2001.

 Neilma Sidney is a writer and philanthropist.
 She has worked with the Myer Foundation for many years and has created the Four Winds Festival near Bermagui.

 Phillip Adams AO is an author, broadcaster and film-producer, whose films include “The Getting of Wisdom” and “We of the Never Never”.
 Currently he has a column in The Australian sponsored by Rupert Murdoch and interviews on Late Night Live under the eagle eyes of Alan Jones and Donald McDonald.

-Staff: MCH is run by Office bearers and Committee Members
+Staff: Manning Clark House is run by office bearers and committee members.

 President: Sebastian Clark

 Sebastian has been President of MCH since 2000.
 His teacher’s career took him to Geelong, Melbourne and England.
 He helped his mother get A Historian’s Apprenticeship and Speaking Out of Turn ready for publication.
 His interests include the minutiae of history.
 In 2006 Sebastian wrote an addendum to the new edition of Manning Clark’s A Short History of Australia which brings the book right up-to-date, revealing many enduring parallels between the past and present.